abs2g08/bubbleanim/README.md

 # Bubbleanim

-Is an an ambient bubble demo using [Velocity.js](http://julian.com/research/velocity/).
+Is an ambient bubble demo using [Velocity.js](http://julian.com/research/velocity/).
 There are two different branches: master and (my favourite) beer.

 **master**